crudecomputer/hldr/README.md

   VALUES ('Nibbler');
 ```

-Comments, like SQL, begin with `--` and can either be in their own line or inline.
+Comments, like SQL, begin with `--` and can either be newline or trailing comments.

 ```
 public